 Finding Addiction Counseling Near Me

-Our addiction and mental health counseling services offered at both Clearbrook Pennsylvania and Clearbrook Massachusetts have successfully helped individuals lead a happier and healthier lifestyle in recovery.
+Our mental health and drug counseling programs offered at both Clearbrook Pennsylvania and Clearbrook Massachusetts have successfully helped individuals lead a happier and healthier lifestyle in recovery.
 We can help you, too.

 “Throughout my addiction, I always felt alone.
 I thought no one understood what I was going through and felt as though I was always being judged.
 As my addiction progressed, I began to isolate more and more.
 I couldn’t stand the person I was becoming, so I hid from the world.
 Before I knew it, I had no one else around.
 I was alone.
 When I first arrived at Clearbrook, I was terrified.
 I didn’t know what to expect.
 Then the most surprising thing happened.
 The other patients and staff welcomed me with open arms.
 The bond I created with my counselor and other staff was absolutely amazing, but also surprising, because for so long I struggled to really trust anyone.
 I feel as though I have gained tremendous knowledge about my disease and recovery in the different groups I attended.
 It also allowed me to practice getting comfortable talking about my feelings in front of other people and made meeting new people in AA much easier.
 Going to Clearbrook is by far the best decision I have ever made.
 They treat you like family and I have made friendships that will last a lifetime.
 No matter where I go in life or what it has to offer, I know that I am not alone and I’ll always have a place to turn.”